cloud-annotations/iris/README.md

 cd cloud-annotations-client
 ```

-Install the dependencies
+Install the dependencies:
 ```
 npm install
 ````

 > **Note: You’ll need to have Node 8.10.0 or later on your local development machine.** You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to easily switch Node versions between different projects.

-Start the app
+Start the app:
 ```
 npm start
 ```